aary/cppsockets/README.md

   the headers in the include/ directory are present along with symlinks to some tests
 - `./tests` contains test cases

+## Requirements
+This library has no external requirements.
+Just follow the steps in installation section to install this library for use with your projects.

 ## Contributing
 Please fork this repository and contribute back using pull requests.
 Features